Strike Three: Baseball Is Dead

 Empty seats can be seen everywhere on weekday nights.
 Take a look at a Yankee game.
 The sections between first and third are vacant even on weekends because the average fan can’t afford them.
 The same is true of Citi Field, Dodger Stadium, Tropicana Field, and Minute Maid Park.
 Just name the venue.
 If filled, the corporate seats usually contain soulless fans that don’t care.

 The game’s biggest problem is its age.
 The average viewer on a local broadcast is over 55 and the average age of the season ticket holder is only slightly younger.
 Many defenders of the present state of the game would point to two issues to disprove my point: huge local TV deals and rising minor league attendance.
-To me that proves my point: the game is becoming regional in focus.
+That just proves my point further: the game is becoming regional in focus.
 A national apathy towards baseball is taking hold.
 Worst of all, kids are not playing anymore.

 Since the end of the World Series last season, I have been reflecting on the state of baseball.
-As usual, I ask myself the same question that I do every year: Is baseball still part of the culture or just another sport?
+As usual, I ask myself the same question every year: Is baseball still a vital part of the culture or just another sport?

 World Series Scandal